az-digitalag/dpp-extractor-plot/README.md

 Knowledge of the Python language and Docker images are necessary when using this template.

+## Quick Start
+1. Clone this repository into your own project
+2. Edit the *configuration.py* file
+3. Run do_config.py
+4. Edit the *extractor.py* file and replace the contents of the compute() function with your algorithm
+5. Test you algorithm by running *tester.py* specifying some [plot image files](https://drive.google.com/file/d/1xWRU0YgK3Y9aUy5TdRxj14gmjLlozGxo/view?usp=sharing)
+6. Build the docker image for your extractor and make it available

 ## Overview

 This templated code has been developed as an effort to make writing new extractors, and keeping them up to date, easier.